Kentico/xperience-by-kentico-algolia/docs/Custom-index-strategy.md

             foreach (var articlePage in result)
             {
-                // This will be a IIndexEventItemModel passed to our MapToAlgoliaDocumentOrNull method above reindexable.Add(new IndexEventWebPageItemModel(
+                // This will be a IIndexEventItemModel passed to our MapToAlgoliaJObjectsOrNull method above reindexable.Add(new IndexEventWebPageItemModel(
                     page.SystemFields.WebPageItemID,
                     page.SystemFields.WebPageItemGUID,